krother/probably_fun/articles/distributions.rst

 .. note::

-    I am not particularly fond of the colors or imagery of the game pieces and seriously consider giving them a paint job.
+    I am not particularly fond of the colors or imagery of the game pieces and am considering giving them a paint job.